This is the early story of the Peck family who started the Cedrics Garage business in 1928.

 Harry’s Early Working Life

 From 1901, Harry was working at Spalding and Hodge where he continued to work for 50 years.
 During that time he rose to the position of Warehouse Manager and variously had the positions of Paper Examiner, Transport Manager and Works Manager.
-Harry was thought very highly of within the company.
+He was highly regarded within the company.

 In the firm’s House Magazine it was written of him: ‘For many years the soul of the warehouse has been Mr Peck.
 Apart from his flair as an organiser, superintendent and diplomatist, Mr Peck is probably the handiest man in the West End’.
 Quite a tribute.

 Harry was an enterprising man in both business and personal interests.
 He taught himself to play the piano, organ and the flute.
 In business he seemed to be prepared to turn his hand to whatever interested him and make a success of it.
-He was a keen entomologist and ornithologist.
-He won over 200 first prizes with his budgerigars in one season.
+He was a keen entomologist and ornithologist and won over 200 first prizes with his budgerigars in one season.

-He lived in Oswald House which was built before the Second World War, to Harry’s specifications.
-There was a fair amount of land with the property, enough for Harry to keep ponies, another of Harry’s ventures.
+Harry lived in Oswald House which was built before the Second World War, to his specifications.
+There was a fair amount of land with the property, enough for Harry to keep ponies, another of his ventures.
 Without a doubt an imaginative man.
 The house is no longer there as the land was sold to Les Kemble and now has a number of houses built on it.

 However Raymond Peck, Harry’s grandson, had a plot of the land on which he had a house built so there is still a Peck on the land.